• Skip to primary navigation

 Jump to Recipe Print Recipe

 It's September, and that means something very exciting: apples!!!
-When I dreamed up this Caramel Apple Shortcake I got to work on it *immediately!*
+When I dreamed up this Apple Shortcake I got to work on it immediately!
+And, of course, I drenched it in salted caramel sauce, too.

 This post may contain affiliate links, and as an Amazon Associate I earn from qualifying purchases.
 I’ll never link to anything I don’t use and love!
 Click here for full disclosure and privacy policy.

-If you enjoy this recipe, check out the posts for my Caramel Apple Cookies, Caramel Apple Angel Food Cake, and Apple Crisp Macchiato Bars!
+If you enjoy this recipe, check out the posts for my Blackberry and Apple Crumble, Caramel Apple Angel Food Cake, and Apple Crisp Macchiato Bars!

 Jump to: